Download a copy of the HRD Policy Memo on the GIC’s Wellness Program

 Employees may also volunteer to become “Wellness Champions” who will work with the GIC Wellness Program Manager to set up lunchtime sessions and internal agency challenge activities, such as lunchtime walks and weight-loss challenges.
 The success of this program largely depends on the outreach and enthusiasm of these Champions.
 There is a small time commitment required of the Wellness Champion, so employees wishing to assume this role should consult with their supervisor in advance.

 This program is supported by M.G.L.
-Chapter 288, as well as Governor Deval L. Patrick and Secretary Jay Gonzalez.
+Chapter 288, as well as Governor Deval L. Patrick and Secretary of Administration and Finance Glen Shor.

 This information provided by the Group Insurance Commission.